botpress/readme/docs/WEBCHAT/wordpress.md

 <br />

 1. Navigate to your Wordpress website and refresh the page.
-2. You should see the Botpress Web Chat widget on the bottom right corner of your website.
+2. You should see the Botpress Web Chat widget at the bottom right corner of your website.